jamesplease/backbone.overlay-view/README.md

 overlayView.$el.append(dropdownView.$el);

-// Destroy the dropdown when the overlayView is hidden overlayView.on('hide', dropdownView.destroy.bind(dropdownView));
+// Destroy the dropdown when the overlayView is hidden overlayView.once('hide', dropdownView.destroy.bind(dropdownView));

 // Show the overlay view
 overlayView.display();

-// Clicking the overlay will cause the dropdown to be destroyed.
+// Click the overlay to destroy the dropdown.
 ```

 ### Methods